BechtelCanDoIt/bashStudio/README.md

 4. license

 #descrption
 warning! this is POC.
-Bash studio can create projects for wso2 dev studio or build .car fom that projects.
+Bash studio can create projects for wso2 dev studio or build .car from that projects.

 1. Make project file structure. create files: pom.xml, .project and folder structure for the project